Arsanuos/RiskGameWithAI/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ##
-Made with love &nbsp; :heart: .
+* Made with love &nbsp; :heart: .